Dropbox Inc to acquire email management startup

-SAN FRANCISCO (Reuters) - Dropbox Inc said on Friday it would buy the startup behind the hot email management app Mailbox, signaling its intent to aggressively expand its features beyond file storage.
+SAN FRANCISCO, March 15 (Reuters) - Dropbox Inc said on Friday it would buy the startup behind the hot email management app Mailbox, signaling its intent to aggressively expand its features beyond file storage.

 Terms of the deal were not disclosed.